Ryan Tubridy: Family

-Later relationship
+Later relationships

 You didn't ask permission.
 You didn't think about the consequences.
 You didn't care about the person I was with and their family, you didn't care about anything, you just cared about yourself and a grubby little cheque, and that's not right... have a bit of respect, or human decency.

 — – Tubridy was displeased with the paparazzi who "hid behind bushes and trees" to take photos of his romantic stroll with his then-girlfriend Aoibhinn Ní Shúilleabháin at Powerscourt Waterfall.

 After separating from his wife, Tubridy has been at various times involved with Aoibhinn Ní Shúilleabháin, a radio and television presenter.
 Tubridy expressed his dissatisfaction when photos of the couple on a stroll at Powerscourt Waterfall were used by the press and was frustrated by subsequent claims that the photos were a publicity stunt.
 He later told the Evening Herald (in the week approaching his début as host of The Late Late Show) that Ní Shúilleabháin was "great support" and had transformed his life.
 In 2010 he told the same newspaper she was "my rock" since the death of friend and colleague Gerry Ryan.

 Referring to the type of woman he would like, Tubridy said: "I like intelligence, I like a good conversation.
 I like elegance, I like a girl who is feminine without being vain, I like a little retro in terms of fashion and look and sprinkle it with a little sense of humour.
 I also love a girl who appreciates the darkness.
 I'm a lot darker than people think – plenty of dark humour."
 While dating Ní Shúilleabháin in 2013, Tubridy introduced his radio audience to Jessica Drake, "a cracking-looking bird, no doubt about it, with big tattoos on her ankles".
 On the same occasion he elaborated further on his ideal woman ("I think there has to be a certain quality of product and standards kept") and favours women having a "quality tick" on their backside that would showcase their abilities to prospective male partners.

 In December 2014, Tubridy's agent Noel Kelly announced that he and Miss Ní Shúilleabháin had separated, saying "Aoibhinn and Ryan are no longer together".

-Tubridy and Dr. Clare Kambamettu, a clinical psychologist and former Rose of Tralee winner, made their relationship public in 2023 at the Irish Post Awards in London.
+Tubridy and Dr Clare Kambamettu, a clinical psychologist and former Rose of Tralee winner, made their relationship public in 2023 at the Irish Post Awards in London.
 In June 2025, he announced their engagement, confirming the news on his Virgin Radio UK show.
+The couple married in December 2025, at the Abbeyglen Hotel in County Galway.